jgosmann/pylint-venv/README.rst

     sys.path.append("/path/to/installation/folder/of/pylint_venv")

-pylint_vent breaks parsing with tools
+pylint_venv breaks parsing with tools
 """""""""""""""""""""""""""""""""""""

 When tools call pylint with :code:`-f json`, an extra line may break the parser, as the